AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/connected-cards.md

    </table>

 1. Click **Close** to return to the board.
-   The connected object, assignees, tags, due date, and checklist counter are displayed on the card.
+   The connected object, assignees, tags, due date, checklist counter, <span class="preview">and estimated hours</span> are displayed on the card.

    Sample card on a board in the Production environment:
    ![Connected card on board showing details](assets/boards-connected-card-details.png)